palaniraja/timetracker/README.md

 ### OSX Mojave - Dark mode users

 App doesn't play well with Dark mode when editing the task.
-Till I update the app, you may temporarily run the below command to use the app in dark mode.
+Till I update the app, you may temporarily run the below command in your terminal.app to use the app in dark mode.

 `defaults write com.palaniraja.timetracker.TimeTracker NSRequiresAquaSystemAppearance -bool yes`